 Attaboy is located in the middle of Eldridge St.

 My favourite part about Attaboy is that they don’t have a set menu.
 The bartender will ask about your favourite liquor and taste palates (i.e. bitter, fruity, etc).
-Based on your choice, they create a cocktail that you will definitely love.
+Bartenders craft a drink based on your taste preferences.

 Death & Co.